orest-d/quals/doc/quantile_regression.md

 Note that for $\gamma=0$ we get simply $\sum_s 2\varepsilon_s X_{sk}$, which is the ordinary linear least squares gradient.

-If we try to solve it analytically, it is difficult.
-For small $\gamma$ (i.e. linear approximation in terms of $\gamma$) we get
+It is impossible (or at least difficult) to solve the equation analytically.
+For small $|\gamma| \ll 1$ (i.e. linear approximation in terms of $\gamma$) we get
 $$\sum_s (2  + \gamma \varepsilon_s)\varepsilon_s E_s X_{sk}
 \approx \sum_s (2  + \gamma \varepsilon_s)(1  + \gamma \varepsilon_s)\varepsilon_sX_{sk}
 \approx \sum_s (2  + 3\gamma \varepsilon_s)\varepsilon_sX_{sk}
 $$
 This is exactly the same problem as we tried to solve for the cubic fitness with $\gamma=c$.
+In such a case we may accelerate the optimization by using the approaches described in previous sections (i.e. numerical optimization of the nonlinear system or analytical minimization along the gradient).

+Due to the nature of the approximation, this may work well for $|\gamma|\ll 1$, but it will work less good for larger values.
+However, it may be suitable at the beginning of the iteration to get quickly closer to a reasonable set of parameters even for larger $|\gamma|$.

-We may not be able to solve the problem analytically, but we know the analytical gradiend, so we can use the gradient descent - or better the butterfly descent method to find optimal parameters.
+For the final optimization we know the analytical gradiend, so we can use the gradient descent - or better the *butterfly descent* method to find optimal parameters.